olvap80/InstantRTOS/README.md

 To make InstantRTOS code not look like any other "coding style applicable for embedded", seriously:
 - There will be no name clashes with other RTOS and their types, defines and macros!
 - InstantRTOS API call insertions will be visible and distinct from other API calls...
 - All those "k" prefixes and "_S" suffixes are useless!
+C++ compilers (and IDE) are smart enough to not call enum instead of function or assign structure to int))

 # Features implemented so far
 ## General utility headers